 Insurance claims and personal injury lawsuits against public entities like SEPTA are governed by a complex system of laws, precedents, and deadlines.
 In addition, SEPTA has a team of highly experienced attorneys who will use every tactic they can to try and protect SEPTA’s interests – at your expense.

 It is absolutely critical that you are represented by a tough and aggressive personal injury lawyer when fighting for compensation after a SEPTA accident on your bike.
-Don’t wait to start exploring your legal options.
-To find out if you have an injury claim against SEPTA in a free legal consultation, call the Wieand Law Firm, LLC at (800) 481-5206 right away.
+Don’t wait to start exploring your legal options with a SEPTA accident lawyer in Philadelphia, PA.
+To find out if you have an injury claim against SEPTA in a free legal consultation, call the Wieand Law Firm, LLC at (888) 789-3161 right away.

 *Disclaimer: This article is for informational purposes and is not legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.*